-AMMAN, Jordan — Jordan and the United States kicked off annual military exercises Sunday known as “Eager Lion,” with about 7,400 troops from more than 20 nations taking part, officials said.
+Jordan and the United States kick off annual military exercises known as “Eager Lion” with about 7,400 troops from more than 20 nations taking part, officials say.

-US and Jordanian officials said the maneuvers would include border security, cyber defense, and “command and control” exercises, to bolster coordination in response to threats including terrorism.
+US and Jordanian officials say the maneuvers include border security, cyber defense, and “command and control” exercises, to bolster coordination in response to threats including terrorism.

 The highlight of this year’s exercise, he said, will be that “for the first time ever a global strike mission” will be conducted by “two US Air Force B-1B bomber aircraft” — a long-range multi-mission bomber.